Narcissists are like chameleons that blend into your life and make themselves seem indispensable.

 9. They play the victim to gain sympathy and control.

 When confronted with their own wrongdoings, narcissists will often twist the narrative to make themselves appear as the victim.
-They might exaggerate their suffering, blame you for their mistakes, or claim that they were simply trying to help you.
-This manipulation can make you feel guilty and responsible for their unhappiness, keeping you trapped in the cycle of abuse.
+They might exaggerate their suffering, bring up unrelated past traumas, or claim that they were simply trying to help you.
+Manipulation is designed to make you feel guilty and responsible for their unhappiness, moving the focus away from their mistakes.
+Suddenly, you find yourself apologising to them, even though they were the ones who started the argument.
+It’s a highly effective way to shut down any accountability and keep you trapped in a cycle of trying to “fix” them.

 10. They threaten to hurt themselves or other people if you leave.